Skip to main content

 Laser Offers a Reliable Alternative to Eye Drops to Treat Glaucoma or Ocular Hypertension: The Results of the LiGHT Study

-Glaucoma is a chronic eye condition that necessitates lifelong monitoring and management.
-For many patients, controlling intraocular pressure (IOP) through medication, particularly eye drops, can help manage the disease.
-However, this approach is not without its challenges.
-Complications, side effects, and adherence to treatment regimens can significantly impact effectiveness.
-Additionally, some patients may not respond to medications, experience reduced effectiveness over time (tachyphylaxis), or find the financial burden too high.
+Glaucoma is a chronic eye condition requiring lifelong monitoring and management.
+Many patients control intraocular pressure (IOP) with medication, particularly eye drops.
+However, this approach has challenges.
+Complications, side effects, and adherence issues reduce effectiveness.
+Some patients do not respond to medications, experience reduced effectiveness over time, or find the cost too high.

 Why Consider SLT?

-Adherence to prescribed medication among glaucoma patients is a notable concern, with studies indicating that between 20% to 66% of patients do not use their medication as directed.
-Laser treatments, such as selective laser trabeculoplasty (SLT), offer an alternative with a perfect compliance rate.
-SLT employs low-energy nanosecond pulses in a highly localized and controlled manner, targeting the trabecular meshwork (TM) to improve aqueous outflow and lower IOP.
+Adherence to medication is a major concern.
+Studies show that 20% to 66% of glaucoma patients do not use their medication as directed.
+Laser therapy for glaucoma, such as selective laser trabeculoplasty (SLT), offers a perfect compliance alternative.
+SLT uses low-energy nanosecond pulses in a controlled manner.
+It targets the trabecular meshwork (TM) to improve aqueous outflow and lower IOP.

-Compared to other laser treatments, SLT utilizes larger spot sizes and lower power density, resulting in minimal thermal damage to surrounding tissues.
-For instance, standard argon laser trabeculoplasty (ALT) involves significantly higher energy and irradiance than SLT, which uses only about 1 mJ per pulse.
-This careful application of energy confines the heat within a small area, reducing the risk of collateral damage and allowing for repeated treatments if necessary.
+Compared to other laser treatments, SLT has larger spot sizes and lower power density.
+This results in minimal thermal damage to surrounding tissues.
+Standard argon laser trabeculoplasty (ALT) uses much higher energy.
+SLT, in contrast, applies only about 1 mJ per pulse.
+This precise energy application confines heat to a small area.
+It reduces collateral damage risk and allows for repeated treatments if needed.

 The Importance of the LiGHT Study

-The LiGHT (Laser in Glaucoma and Ocular Hypertension) study has been pivotal in reshaping glaucoma treatment paradigms.
-This multicenter, randomized controlled trial assessed the quality of life, IOP control, disease management, and the necessity for surgery in patients treated with either SLT or medications.
+The LiGHT (Laser in Glaucoma and Ocular Hypertension) study reshaped glaucoma treatment.
+This multicenter, randomized controlled trial assessed quality of life, IOP control, disease management, and the need for surgery.

 Three-Year Results

-The study, which ran from 2012 to 2014, enrolled 718 patients with mild to moderate glaucoma.
-Half received SLT first, while the other half began with medication.
-The primary outcome was health-related quality of life, with other measures including IOP control and the need for surgery.
-Notably, 78% of eyes treated with primary SLT remained drop- and surgery-free at the three-year mark.
-Most patients required only one SLT treatment, although the IOP control effect gradually diminished over time.
-Repeat treatments proved equally effective, suggesting that SLT is a viable long-term strategy for managing glaucoma.
+The study ran from 2012 to 2014 and included 718 patients with mild to moderate glaucoma.
+Half received SLT first, while the other half started with medication.
+The primary outcome was health-related quality of life.
+Other measures included IOP control and the need for surgery.
+Notably, 78% of eyes treated with primary SLT remained drop- and surgery-free after three years.
+Most patients needed only one SLT treatment.
+The IOP control effect diminished over time.
+However, repeat treatments were equally effective.
+This suggests SLT is a viable long-term glaucoma management strategy.

 Six-Year Extension

 An extension of the study included 88% of the original participants.
-Those initially treated with SLT could receive up to three treatments, while those on medication could switch to SLT.
-The results were compelling: 70% of the SLT-first group maintained target IOP without medications.
-Moreover, disease progression was slower, and the time to surgical intervention was longer in the SLT group compared to the medication-first group.
+Those initially treated with SLT could receive up to three treatments.
+Patients on medication could switch to SLT.
+The results were compelling.
+Seventy percent of the SLT-first group maintained target IOP without medications.
+Disease progression was slower.
+Time to surgical intervention was longer compared to the medication-first group.

 Conclusion